Afarin Rajaei, LMFT

 Throughout my educational programs, career, and cultural and international experience, I have a deep belief that relationships are the core to making a meaningful life.
 Relationships modeled at an early age to the relationships we develop with our life partner and families – they are crucial and I can help couples achieve greater satisfaction through therapeutic support and intervention.

-I trained in Gottman Levels 1 & 2 and have provided private intensive couples sessions (e.g., retreats).
+I trained in Gottman Levels 1, 2, and 3 and have provided private intensive couples sessions (e.g., retreats).
 I can help couples work on communication issues, working through infidelity, and addressing how chronic illness impacts them individually and as a couple.
 I have been part of research studies integrating Gottman Method Couples Therapy and Narrative Therapy with Iranian couples and couples with a cancer diagnosis.

 When I am not working, I enjoy spending time with my husband and friends.
 I love exploring new places, learning new cultures, being part of nature, and getting lost in a new book or TV series.

 - Ph.D.
 Candidate in Medical Family Therapy at East Carolina University (anticipated graduation 2021)

 - Post masters’ degree in marriage and family therapy from Antioch University

 - Certificate in Health Communication from East Carolina University

 - Licensed Marriage and Family Therapist – #1993 North Carolina (California – pending)